Rabz2210/DecisionEngine-GoLang/Solution_ReadMe.md

 # Solution : Kindly Read Me!!!

 Really enjoyed working on the project.
 It was an interesting assessment to take.
-Given the fact that I had just started with GoLang and had written my first "Hello World" in Go just a week ago. after receiving this, I have learnt a lot in a week.
+Given the fact that I had just started with GoLang and had written my first "Hello World" in Go just a week ago, after receiving this.
+I have learnt a lot in a week.
 Lets jump right into the solution.
 The entire project is designed with keeping modularity in mind.
 Also to enable faster changes and more controll in the hands of business/Analyst teams.

+You might find areas to improve this Given my introductory knowledge of Go  , I am open to discussion and feedback.
+I believe with a  bit of more hands on with the language the solution can be further polished.

 # Components